ViaBill-Integrations/ViaBill-PrestaShop-1.7/INSTALL.md

 # Configuration

-From the PrestaShop backend navigate to Modules -> Modules Manager and search for the ViaBill module under the Payment section.
+From the PrestaShop backend navigate to Modules -> Module Manager and search for the ViaBill module under the Payment section.
 Click on the “Configure” button to start the configuration process.

 ## New or Existing User